humdrum-tools/vhv-documentation/filter/modori/index.md

 *-
 </script>

-Which can be reverted to the "original" score with the `modori -o` filter:
+which can be reverted to the "original" score with the `modori -o` filter:

 {% include verovio.html
 	source="orikey"